Cold Mountain (film): Plot

 When North Carolina secedes from the Union on May 20, 1861, the young men of Cold Mountain enlist in the Confederate States Army.
 Among them is W.P.
-Inman, a carpenter who has fallen in love with Ada Monroe, the preacher's daughter who came from Charleston, South Carolina to care for her father.
+Inman, a carpenter who has fallen in love with Ada Monroe, the preacher's daughter who came from Charleston, South Carolina, to care for her father.
 Their courtship is interrupted by the war, but they share their first kiss the day Inman leaves for battle.
 Ada promises to wait for him.

 Three years later, Inman fights in the Battle of the Crater and survives.
 He then comforts a dying acquaintance from Cold Mountain, while fellow soldier Stobrod Thewes plays a tune on his fiddle.
 Inman is later wounded in a skirmish, and as he lies in a hospital near death, a nurse reads him a letter from Ada, who pleads for Inman to come home to her.
-Inman recovers and deserts, embarking on a long trek back to Cold Mountain.

-Inman encounters corrupt preacher Veasey, and stops him from drowning his pregnant enslaved lover.
+Inman recovers and deserts.
+Embarking on a long trek back to Cold Mountain, he encounters corrupt preacher Veasey and stops him from drowning his impregnated slave.
 Exiled from his parish, Veasey joins Inman on his journey.
-They later meet a young man named Junior, and join him and his family for dinner.
-Junior betrays them to the Confederate Home Guard, who take Inman and Veasey away along with other deserters.
-Veasey and the group are killed in a skirmish with Union cavalry, while Inman is left for dead.
-An elderly hermit living in the woods finds Inman and nurses him back to health.
-He eventually meets a grieving young widow named Sara and her infant child Ethan, and stays the night at her cabin.
-The next morning, three Union soldiers arrive demanding food.
-They take Ethan hostage and try to rape Sara, forcing Inman and Sara to kill them.
+They meet a young man, Junior, and join him and his family for dinner.
+Junior betrays the duo to the Confederate Home Guard, who take Inman and Veasey away along with other deserters.
+Veasey and the group are killed in a skirmish with Union cavalry; Inman is left for dead.
+An elderly hermit finds Inman and nurses him back to health.
+Inman eventually meets grieving young widow Sara and her infant child Ethan, and stays the night at her cabin.
+The next morning, three Union soldiers arrive demanding food; they hold Ethan hostage and try to rape Sara, which forces Inman and Sara to kill them.